Current Program Activities Report

 "The decision to use a particular device at a particular location should be made on the basis of either an engineering study or the application of engineering judgment.
 Thus, while this Manual provides Standards, Guidance, and Options for design and applications of traffic control devices, this Manual should not be considered a substitute for engineering judgment.
 Engineering judgment should be exercised in the selection and application of traffic control devices, as well as in the location and design of roads and streets that the devices complement."

 With these revisions to the 2009 MUTCD, the objectives of Section 1529 of MAP-21 are considered satisfied and no further action is required.
-Contact Chung Eng (Chung.Eng@dot.gov) for more information.
+Contact for more information.

 - Section 1539 – Rest Areas — Among other things, Section 1539 allows the installation of signs that acknowledge the sponsorship of rest areas and requires the Secretary to establish criteria for the installation of such signs.

-Current Status: Upon enactment of MAP-21, FHWA immediately began work on this provision by consulting with AASHTO on approaches for compiling the required information.
-It was determined that the best path forward was to procure the services of a contractor with extensive expertise in compiling laws and regulations.
-This work would then be verified by key associations that represent States.
-Currently a Request for Information is being prepared to procure contractor services.
+Status: The FHWA began work on this provision in the summer of 2012 by consulting with the American Association of State Highway and Transportation Officials on approaches for compiling the required information.
+The FHWA will procure the services of a contractor with extensive expertise in compiling laws and regulations.
+This work will then be verified by key associations that represent States.
+Currently, a Request for Information is being prepared to procure contractor services.

 - Section 1201 – Real Time System Management Information Program — Requires the establishment of a real-time system management information program to provide, in all States, the capability to monitor, the traffic and travel conditions of the nation's major highways and to share that information with State and local governments and the traveling public.
 The purpose of the program is to improve the security of the surface transportation system, to address congestion problems, to support improved response to weather events and surface transportation incidents, and to facilitate national and regional highway traveler information.
 The program will also identify longer range real-time highway and transit monitoring needs and develop plans and strategies for meeting such needs.

-Current Status: Comments received to the January 2009 Notice of Proposed Rulemaking were incorporated into the Final Rule that was published in November 2010 and codified as 23 CFR Part 511.
-Interim guidance on data exchange formats to facilitate sharing of program information was published October 2007 in the Federal Register, and a new task is using a system engineering approach to develop guidance to be available in July 2013 for using the Data Exchange Formats.
-See the web site at www.ops.fhwa.dot.gov/1201 for more information.
+Status: Final Rule was published in November 2010 and codified as 23 CFR Part 511.
+Interim guidance on data exchange formats to facilitate sharing of program information was published October 2007 in the Federal Register, and a new task is using a system engineering approach to develop guidance to be available in October 2013 for using the Data Exchange Formats.
+See the Web site at ops.fhwa.dot.gov/1201 for more information.

 - Section 6001 – Transportation Planning – Operations — Metropolitan transportation plans shall include operational and management strategies to improve the performance of the existing transportation facilities to relieve vehicular congestion and maximize the safety and mobility of people and goods.
 The requirement for the inclusion of operational and management strategies must be in place prior to MPO adoption of transportation plans addressing SAFETEA-LU provisions.
 Congestion Management Processes in Transportation Management Areas (TMAs): there must be "a process that provides for effective management and operation" to address congestion management.
 Management and Operations Planning Factor: The metropolitan transportation plan shall provide for consideration of projects and strategies that will "(G) promote efficient system management and operations."

 In addition to the completion of the consolidated guidebook, FHWA and FTA have also collaborated in the creation of a Model Transportation Plans Desk Reference document.
-This Desk Reference document showcases types of outcomes driven Operations Objectives and Operations focused Performance Measures that MPO organizations can utilize to advance a strategic focus of Operations in their Planning processes.
-The Model Plan document utilizes the above mentioned Guidebook as the approach to advance achieving compliance with Section 6001.
+This Desk Reference document showcases types of outcomes driven Operations Objectives and Operations Focused Performance Measures that MPO organizations can utilize to advance a strategic focus of Operations in their Planning processes.
+The Model Plan document utilizes the above-mentioned Guidebook as the approach to advance achieving compliance with Section 6001.
 The Model Plans Desk Reference document has been completed with the document available for distribution.
-Contact Wayne Berman (Wayne.Berman@dot.gov) for more information.
+Contact Jim Hunt (Jim.Hunt@dot.gov) for more information.